botchris/go-health/README.md

 A Checker is responsible for managing and executing probes at specified intervals.
 You can register multiple probes with a Checker, all of which are executed concurrently for generating health status updates.
 If a probe fails, the Checker will report the failure in the health status.

+### Reporter

+A reporter is anything capable of reporting the status changes reported by the `Checker`.
+For example, logging the status changes to the console, sending alerts, updating a dashboard, an HTTP endpoint, etc.

 ## Example Usage